Skip to content

 Page-setup

-Using type_keys and click to save the notepad in the file explorer.
+Using type_keys and click to save the Wordpad in the file explorer.

-To finish, we will access the save as option in the file menu.
+To finish, we will access the Save option in the menu.

 ...